freedomofpress/webcat/ReadmeV2.md

 * Process enrollment transactions
 * Build daily enrollment lists

 This is a permissioned chain run by a limited set of trusted organizations.
 External parties can audit the chain but do not participate in consensus.
 The chain governs enrollment, modification, and de-enrollment.
-Validators independently fetch the target host, observe the proposed change, and agree on both the observed state and the operation’s validity (e.g., you cannot de-enroll a domain that isn’t currently enrolled).
+Nodes (and validators) independently fetch the target host, observe the proposed change, and agree on both the observed state and the operation’s validity (e.g., you cannot de-enroll a domain that isn’t currently enrolled).

 Once per day, the chain initiates a list-building transaction that deterministically applies the full history to produce the current enrollment list.
 That list is distributed to users' browsers at startup and at predefined intervals.